 Winslow, Bainbridge Island

-Winslow is to Bainbridge Island what Seattle is to Washington – it’s the heart of Bainbridge Island and it’s the first place you go when you walk-off of the Seattle-Bainbridge Island ferry.
+Winslow is to Bainbridge Island what Seattle is to Washington.
+It’s the heart of Bainbridge Island and it’s the first place you go when you walk-off of the Seattle-Bainbridge Island ferry.
 Winslow is clustered with shops, museums, galleries and restaurants.
 What should you do first?
 It kind of depends on the weather and if you are visiting with your kids.

 - Places to eat: Emmy’s Vegehouse (vegan)

-- Places to just drink: Bainbridge Brewing Alehouse (beer/wine)
+- Pubs: Bainbridge Brewing Alehouse (beer/wine)

 - Places to eat/drink: Harbor Public House (pub fare), Bruciato (pizza), Thuy’s Roosters Cafe (Pho, noodles)